Interactive Skills for a domestic Border Collie

 The Border Collie is a breed that has been born and bred to work.

-People keeping them as pets often need to be able to find an alternative to working the dog that will release the pent up energy and fulfill the need for mental stimulation that the breed has.
+People keeping them as pets often need to be able to find an alternative to working the dog that will release the pent up energy and

 If these needs are not satisfied the dog may end up very frustrated and develop behavioural problems.